Leoword/official-website/README.md

 ## format-card
 ```
 {
-	categoryId: the id of category,
+	"categoryId": the id of category,
-	limit: the length of article list,
+	"limit": the length of article list,
-	keyword: search article list,
+	"keyword": search article list,
-	lang: the lang of article
 }
+OR
+{
+	"articleId": [the id of article, id, id, id],
+}
 ```

 ## format-card-circle
 ```
 {
-	categoryId: the id of category,
+	"categoryId": the id of category,
-	limit: the length of article list,
+	"limit": the length of article list,
-	keyword: search article list,
+	"keyword": search article list,
-	lang: the lang of article
 }
+OR
+{
+	"articleId": [the id of article, id, id, id],
+}
 ```

 ## format-card-extend
 ```
 {
-	categoryId: the id of category,
+	"categoryId": the id of category,
-	limit: the length of article list,
+	"limit": the length of article list,
-	keyword: search article list,
+	"keyword": search article list,
-	lang: the lang of article
 }
+OR
+{
+	"articleId": [the id of article, id, id, id],
+}
 ```

 ## format-card-transparent
 ```
 {
-	articleId: the id of article,
-	categoryId: the id of category,
+	"articleId": [the id of article]
-	keyword: search article list,
-	lang: the lang of article
 }
 ```

 ## format-category
 ```
 {
-	image: background-image,
+	"image": background-image,
-	navbar: [
+	"zh-CN": [
         {
-			label: '',
-			url: ''
+            "label": "类别1",
+            "url": ""
+        },
+        {
+            ...
+        }
+	],
+	"en": [
+		{
+			"label": "category1",
+			"url": ""
+		},
+		{
+            ...
 		}
 	]
 }